decadentsavant/decadentsavant/README.md

-- 👋 Hi, I’m Corey Stewart
+# 👋 Hi, I’m Corey Stewart!

-- 🌱 I’m currently enhancing Dart/Flutter skills
+- 🌱 I’m currently enhancing my Dart/Flutter skills

-- 💞️ I’m looking to collaborate on anything that improves my skills.
-Will work for experience!
-- 📫 Can be reached at decadentsavant @gmail.com
+- 📫 I can be reached at decadentsavant @gmail.com

+- 👨‍💻 I desire to transition into tech full time!

+I began learning Dart/Flutter simply as a hobby to create a mobile application I wanted to use for myself.
+A year later, I've fallen in love with the software development experience and am completely consumed.
+  * I've arranged my day to practice development for a few hours before and after my day job.
+  * I've attended several events and conferences in person including Firebase Summit 2022 and StackOverflow Flow State 2022.
+  * I've replaced Netflix with Youtube tutorials